dywisor/roverlay/doc/rst/usage.rst

 most likely due to unsupported versioning schemes.

 It is then checked whether the newly created *PackageInfo p* can be part of the overlay.
-The overlay may refuse to accept *p* if there's already an ebuild for it.
+The overlay may refuse to accept *p* if an ebuild already exists for it.
 Otherwise, *p* is now part of the overlay and has to pass *ebuild creation*.